 Our suppliers are invested in securing sustainable supply chains which in turn has a positive impact on local farmers and communities.
 Our goal is to bring you the highest quality baru seeds through sustainable and ethical sourcing.
 When you eat baru seeds, you’re not only nourishing your body but you’re also supporting local communities in the Cerrado and protecting the biodiversity of this remote region in Brazil.

 - High levels of protein

 - Contains a variety of minerals and vitamins such as iron, zinc, potassium and vitamin C and also a host of antioxidants

 This nutritional info is based on our roasted baru seeds.
 By roasting our baru seeds, we’re actually increasing their nutritional value.
 Baru seeds contain an antinutrient called trypsin inhibitor which makes it hard and almost impossible for your body to digest the proteins found in these seeds.
 By deactivating this antinutrient, we’ve made the beneficial plant based proteins bioavailable!

-Despite their peanut like taste and texture, baru seeds are certified nut-free, making them a suitable snack for individuals with a peanut allergy and also school safe!
+Despite their peanut like taste and texture, baru seeds/nuts are certified nut-free, making them a suitable snack for individuals with a peanut allergy and also school safe!

 Are They Organic?

 Baru seeds are certified organic in Brazil, however here in North America, this is not yet recognized.
 Our roasted baru seeds are wildcrafted from native trees found in the Cerrado of Brazil.
 This is one of the oldest biomes in the world!
 Since baru seeds are not cultivated commercially, it’s difficult to receive acknowledgement from North American certification agencies.
 Rest assured, these nutritious seeds are coming from crops on the opposite end of the spectrum as GMO crops like soy and corn.
 With time, and a little help from you as a consumer, baru seeds should be able to receive the organic certification within North America that they deserve!